“Award/Recognition” Class Notes

 Frank Block III (Engr ’07, Engr ’09, Engr ’12 CM)

 Frank Block III (Engr ’07, ’09, ’12 CM) has been named the 2026 Federal Engineer of the Year by the National Society of Professional Engineers.
-At the U.S. Food and Drug Administration’s Center for Devices and Radiological Health, he leads responses to major medical device recalls, including a series of respiratory device recalls affecting over 2.8 million devices, and helped prevent 38 million defective syringes from reaching U.S. patients.
+At the U.S. Food and Drug Administration’s Center for Devices and Radiological Health, he leads public health emergency responses to major medical device recalls, including a series of respiratory device recalls affecting over 2.8 million devices, and helped prevent 38 million defective syringes from reaching U.S. patients.

 Eugene Resnick (Col ’10 CM)